Castle Roy History

 Castle Roy would have been built towards the end of the Norman colonisation of Scotland.

-The size dictates that it would have been a staging post and rest point for hunting forays in to the Abernethy Forests.
+The size indicates that it would have been a staging post and rest point for hunting forays in to the Abernethy Forests.
 Its four thick stone walls would have supported smaller timber buildings inside which have long since decayed.
 These would have included the Clan Chief’s dwelling, possessions, food, animals military retainers and servants.

 The stones making up the walls do not show any tool marks and are likely to be glacial boulders collected locally.
-The walls are 25 ft high and 7 ft thick and the lime used to create the mortar was created at one of the many local lime kiln sites and the mortar itself, mixed with charcoal, remains very strong after 800 years.
+The walls are 25 ft high and 7 ft thick and the lime used to create the mortar was created at one of the many local lime kiln sites and the mortar itself, with charcoal fragments, remains very strong after 800 years.
 The walls enclose a courtyard 80ft x 53ft.

 It is one of the oldest castles of its type in Scotland unique in that it is largely unaltered, whilst most other castles have been extensively modified over the centuries.
+Little is known about the castle’s origins because all records for the area were lost when the Wolf of Badenoch razed Elgin Cathedral.

 In 1548 the Castle was named in the Charter of the Earldom of Moray and therefore possibly it was still in use, although in the era of gunpowder will only have been of use as a fortified shelter.